-Fatal Car Accidents In Kansas And Missouri
+Fatal Car Accidents in Kansas City, Missouri and Kansas

-Sadly, there are thousands of people killed in motor vehicle accidents each year in the United States.
+It's an unfortunate fact that thousands of people killed in motor vehicle accidents each year in the United States.
 During 2018, 36,560 people died in motor vehicle traffic accidents.
 In Kansas, 404 people died in fatal crashes that year.
 Missouri fatal crashes resulted in 921 deaths in 2018.